mdunlap1/Routine/readme.md

 ## Overview
 Performing routine maintenance on appliances and automotives can greatly prolong their lifespan.
-This program is designed to keep track of and schedule maintenance for any task that satisifes that following conditions:
+This program is designed to keep track of and schedule maintenance for any task that satisifes the following conditions:
 1. The interval of maintenance is constant
 2. Beyond the initial due date the next due date for the item depends only on the last completion date and the interval.